 The attic is a departure from the colorful house: "Unlike the rest of the home this space is entirely white and a blank canvas," says Pannekoecke.
 "We have a lot of family and friends in Melbourne—a 1.5 hours drive—and we wanted to have a space where they could stay when they visit.
 It’s too far to drive home after a long lunch and a few bottles of red wine."

-Pannekoecke has a bold and colorful style, but one that also embrace simplicity: "I have an eclectic uncomplicated style and enjoy mixing materials, colour and texture to create an interesting and homely feel.
+Pannekoecke has a bold and colorful style, but one that also embraces simplicity: "I have an eclectic uncomplicated style and enjoy mixing materials, color, and texture to create an interesting and homely feel.
 I love Moroccan and European design, including Scandinavian.
 We don’t like to follow trends.
 We choose things we really love and then mix them together."
 The Moroccan influences are sprinkled throughout the house, from the bathroom tiles to the bedroom blankets—but the clean and crisp nature of Scandinavian design is also found throughout.

-In the master bedroom, the textures and colors come together to create ultimate comfort: "In this room, I wanted to have a really feminine feel to it with draping pink linen curtains, French gold tapware in our adjoining open plan bathroom, pastel pink floor tiles, honey coloured timber joinery."
+In the master bedroom, the textures and colors come together to create ultimate comfort: "In this room, I wanted to have a really feminine feel to it with draping pink linen curtains, French gold tapware in our adjoining open plan bathroom, pastel pink floor tiles, honey-colored timber joinery."